Veteran actor Orson Bean, 91, was hit and killed by a vehicle in Venice, California - Go Tech Daily

-VENICE, California – Veteran actor Orson Bean was struck and killed by a car Friday night in Venice, California, authorities said.
+VENICE, Calif.
+(KABC) – Veteran actor Orson Bean was struck and killed by a car Friday night in Venice, California, authorities said.
 He was 91 years old.

 The Los Angeles County Coroner’s office confirmed Bean’s death Friday night, saying he was under investigation as a “traffic-related” death.